 It seems to me that the general moral sensibility Marx held himself and assumed on the part of his readers is a necessary condition for the text working as Marx intended (and, more importantly, working in the ways that make it matter).
 A cartoon villain might read Marx and laugh about the things Marx intended to be outrageous (Stewart Lee quotes a Simon Munnery bit, playing a fascist dictator character.
 “I was torturing a kitten one day and a woman came along and said ‘don’t you know all God’s creatures can feel pain?’ ‘yes, hence they are all capable of providing amusement to me’), and for such a reader the text doesn’t do the things that make the text an important one, at least not all of those things.

 There’s ample textual evidence for my characterizations of Marx, in my view, and I’m fully convinced by my own argument in light of that evidence so I won’t bother to write any of that evidence down - my mind being made up, laying out the details of that evidence here doesn’t interest me.
 Very briefly though, Marx refers to capitalists’ coining children’s blood into capital and refers to the capitalized blood of children in chapters 10 and 31 of Capital volume 1 respectively.
-By the time Marx wrote that book, he had buried four children, so presumably it wasn’t a metaphor used lightly, and was on freighted with both emotional and moral content.
+By the time Marx wrote that book, he had buried four of his children, which simply can not be a metaphor he used lightly, and was obviously one freighted with both emotional and moral content.

-There might be some exceptions in other of Marx’s work - some passages where Marx rejects morality and so on.
+There might be some exceptions in other of Marx’s work - some passages where Marx rejects morality and so on in explicit terms.
 I doubt it and suspect that in context those passages aren’t a rejection of moral sensibility per se but are doing something else - perhaps noting that moral sensibility alone doesn’t change the world, but only contributes to doing so when it’s an element of collective action, or poking fun at moral philosophy or something.
-If there are places where Marx rejected moral sensibility as such or claimed he had none, well, then Marx misunderstood his own thought in those places.
+If there are places where Marx rejected moral sensibility as such or claimed he had none, well, then that means sometimes Marx misunderstood his own thought and/or was inconsistent.

-That’s also not a big problem for my argument: part of being morally ordinary is not having a fully fleshed out account of one’s moral sensibility and the role of that sensibility in one’s life.
+If that should turn out to be the case (I'm agnostic on that, genuinely) it wouldn't be a big problem for my argument, since part of being morally ordinary is not having a fully fleshed out account of one’s moral sensibility and the role of that sensibility in one’s life.
 Moral sensibility and the role it plays in one’s life are first order matters, so to speak, while any second order account thereof means getting into the terrain of doing moral philosophy, I think.
-That most people aren’t moral philosophers means in part that most people have order accounts of their moral sensibilities and the role of those sensibilities in their lives that are less robust than those sensibilities and their roles.
-This also means, I think, that all things being equal people are more likely to make mistakes in giving second order accounts of their moral lives than they are to make mistakes in doing the first order thinking and other activities that constitute our moral lives.
-So if Marx got his own moral sensibility wrong here or there, this too is morally ordinary and after all Marx isn’t an important figure because of any moral philosophy he wrote.
+That most people aren’t moral philosophers means in part that most people have second order accounts of their moral sensibilities and the role of those sensibilities in their lives that are less robust than those sensibilities and their roles as lived out as first order practices.
+This also means, I think, that all things being equal people are more likely to make mistakes in giving second order accounts of their moral lives than they are to make mistakes in doing the first order thinking and other activities that constitute our moral lives: that is, while it's may well be common for people to not fully and constantly live up to the ideal version of their moral sensibility, it's even more common for people to have gaps or mistakes in their second order understanding of that sensibility.
+So if Marx got his own moral sensibility wrong here or there, this too is morally ordinary and that doesn't really matter since after all Marx isn’t an important figure because of any moral philosophy he wrote.

 Two final thoughts for now.
-One, I think all of this means in part that the moral sensibilities of the left and labor movement that Marx participated in was part of context of reception for Marx’s work and furthermore it’s limited to say ‘context of reception’ and stop there because Marx wrote active efforts at political intervention.
-As such, his work was already in dialog with and shaped by the context he wrote in, for, against, which is to say, Marx’s work was in part a product of those collective actions and networks that Marx was a node within - that’s not to minimize Marx’s individuality and individual effort, but to contextualize it.
+One, I think all of this means in part that the moral sensibilities of the left and labor movement that Marx participated in was part of context of the origin of and reception for Marx’s work and furthermore it’s limited to say ‘context of reception’ and stop there because Marx wrote active efforts at political intervention - he wanted that context to become different after the reception of his work, so to speak.
+And his work was already in dialog with and shaped by the context he wrote in, for, against, which is to say, Marx’s work was in part a product of those collective actions and networks that Marx was a node within - that’s not to minimize Marx’s individuality and individual effort, but to contextualize it.

 Two, I think it’s weird that some Marxists seem to think Marx was in some way amoral.
 I’m not sure where that comes from.
 I wonder if it has something to do with the notion of scientificity in so-called scientific socialism.
 I know EP Thompson argued (I think in his early essay on socialist humanism and also in Poverty of Theory, my notes on the latter here https://writingtothink.wixsite.com/mysite-2/post/poor-thoughts-on-the-poverty-of-theory-get-it) that Stalinism had rendered Stalinized Marxism amoral in its contents - though arguably its amoral sensibility was a bad moral sensibility - and made Stalinists tend to roll their eyes at any explicit invocations of morality.
 Maybe the idea of Marx as amoral is a hangover of that.
 And maybe it’s something generated sociologically by something about who becomes a Marxist and what it means to be a Marxist and do Marxism.
 I’m unsure.
 I’ve often felt that these sorts of ‘Marxism is amoral’ gestures tend to involve convoluted reinventing of the wheel of moral sensibility - overwrought things that amount to cryptomorality or silly gestures that are little more than ‘morality is bourgeois, we proletarian Marxists have schmorality, it’s completely different.’
 That stuff sounds goofy to me and like a compensatory gesture to shore up a kind of missing moral confidence, in effect going ‘we don’t feel comfortable just saying we think this is wrong, we crave something harder and more solid that we can stand on or grab onto.’
 That’s uncharitable on my part, of course.
 It may also be a way to express contempt for this society, something like ‘this society has morality and we HATE this society, we want NOTHING to do with it, we are not and will not be creatures of this society, therefore we insist we do not have morality!’
 I’m unsure, could be some other mistake.

 I lied, a third final thought, sparked by my remembering I once had the idea to try to write up a proper paper on this stuff, something I’m not sure if I’ll do - I think a lot of what I’d have to read to do it well would be annoying, and having my mind made up already I’m not sure I see the point.
 Part of what’s tempting to be totally honest is that I like the title I came up with for it, which is Marx, Normative Obviousness, and Moral Confidence.
 Basically, I think Marx thought his moral sensibility was straightforwardly obvious to any person who was both reasonable and socially situated so as to be worth talking with.
 There might be some ideologues of capitalism who are reasonable, but not worth talking with given their social position; as such, they’re not interlocutors but objects of criticism.
 That obviousness to Marx and loud subtext in Marx’s writing along the lines of ‘I know who I’m talking with and who I’m talking about and I don’t confuse the two’ (a laudable subtext, in my view) reflects a kind of confidence.
-I think he’d respond to “but why is it wrong to coin the blood of children, what’s your value system?” with scorn as that’s just not the right question, not a reasonable question in any context Marx was concerned with and intervening in - ‘that’s a you problem!’ he’d say, basically, hence no need for Marx to pose it, let alone answer it.
+I think he’d respond to “but why is it wrong to coin the blood of children, what’s your value system?” with scorn as that’s just not the right question, not a reasonable question in any context Marx was concerned with and intervening in, and as a question that to an important extent disqualifies the person posing it from being a serious interlocutor of his - ‘that’s a you problem!’ he’d say, basically, hence no need for Marx to pose it, let alone answer it.
 This is all to say, I think Marx moralized confidently and at least relative to his project there weren’t any worthwhile questions of moral philosophy.

 Tony Smith: “Marx holds a central place in the great tradition of normative social philosophy.” (https://marxandphilosophy.org.uk/reviews/16360_reassessing-marxs-social-and-political-philosophy-freedom-recognition-and-human-flourishing-by-jan-kandiyali-ed-reviewed-by-tony-smith/) His Beyond Liberal Egalitarianism has a good discussion of Marx is a normative individualist, meaning “individuals are ultimate units of moral concern” (as distinct from taking individuals as the basic conceptual or methodological unit for social analysis, which Marx rightly rejected).
 Some of my notes on and riffing in response to Smith here: https://writingtothink.wixsite.com/mysite-2/post/art-and-normative-individualism.